movie was filmed in the Summer of 2014;

 marketing departments dealt directly with IQKNY and, specifically,

-Queen Allyson Ann, who not only appeared in the movie
+conferences and forums.
+Queen Allyson not only appeared in

-"Stonewall" as Herself with a 'Stonewall Testimonial' and was
+"Stonewall" as Herself with a memorable 'Stonewall Testimonial'

-presented on stage at the movie premier, but had the entertainment
+presented on stage at the movie premier in NYC, but she had the

 clout of all her shows to highlight the "Stonewall" soundtrack songs.

-It was a fact the combination of all of the above, and much more,
+It was a fact that the combination of all of the above, and much more,

 resulted in a surge of interest in The Shangri-Las featuring the